gregtatum/gl-engine/README.md

 ## Roadmap

+Right now all the changes are going to be minor releases, until a 1.0.0 bump when things are in a bit more stable shape.

 | status | feature |
 | ------ | ------- |
 | done   | Basic working example with a flat material |